 3. Experience- sharing as feminist praxis: Imagining a future of collective care in Armenia

 4. Movements upon movements: Refugee and activist struggles to open the Balkan route to Europe

-Larisa Kurtović is political anthropologist who conducts research on activist politics, postsocialist transformation and the aftermath of international intervention in post-war Bosnia.
+Larisa Kurtović is a political anthropologist who conducts research on activist politics, postsocialist transformation and the aftermath of international intervention in postwar Bosnia.
 She is currently Assistant Professor of Anthropology at the University of Ottawa, Canada.

 Nelli Sargsyan, as a feminist, situates herself at the disciplinary intersections of political anthropology, queer studies, and critical race studies, among others.
 Most recently she has been interested in political work that cultivates feminist consciousness and collective care, whether it be through direct street action, public performance, or feminist fabulation.